Why I Lead These Journeys

 Long before I could name iconography or trace the layers of history in a church wall, I noticed something simpler: some spaces ask us to slow down.
 They hold us differently.
 They invite a kind of attention that feels both ancient and urgently needed.

-These journeys are my way of helping people learn to listen.
+I’m here to create that access.
+These journeys are my way of helping people listen, learn and grow.

 Not as an expert, but as a guide